aminalaee/fastapi-storages/docs/usage.md

         super().__init__(storage=FileSystemStorage(path='/tmp'), *args, **kwargs)
 ```

+And by using the new `FileType` Alembic can do the imports properly, it's a simple trick, but is very simple.

-##### 2. Add files path to `script.py.mako`
+##### Add files path to `script.py.mako`

-After using this type in any model's field, adding the following line to `alembic/script.py.mako` is enough to make migrations work.
+Alembic allows you to modify `alembic/script.py.mako` and the migrations are generated with proper imports.

 ```
 """${message}